yinfuyuan/php-enum/README.md

     ErrorCodeEnum::OK();

-List enumerations inherit from the methods of the base and list enumerations and provide the following methods
+Array enumerations inherit from the methods of the base and list enumerations and provide the following methods

 ```
 getEnumKey          : Get the enumeration name